Rainy Sunday forecast — tackle it with these activities - NewsBreak

 Catch a movie: There’s nothing wrong with using a wet day for a break, either.
 Whether it’s a visit to a theater or just a session on the couch catching up on your favorite streaming shows, a rest day is a great idea, too.

-Along with a rainy Sunday, here’s the rest of the four-day forecast for Ventnor City:
+Along with a rainy Sunday, here’s the rest of the four-day forecast for Deatsville:

 Sunday, August 22